Frequently Asked Questions

 Where are the puppies raised?

 All of our dogs are inside only dogs, with playtimes outside and at the park when we are watching them.
 Our puppies are born and raised in our bedroom AKA "the nursery".
 This way the mommas can have a peaceful atmosphere and we can keep an eye on them to make sure they are all thriving.
 Each puppy that is born into our home is a blessing.
 We handle and love all of our puppies from the moment they are born.
 Once the puppies are bigger and more active, we move them into the "playroom"(in our living room), which is a spacious play area which is kenneled in for their safety.
 We let the puppies out to explore and have play sessions, socialization and one-on-one time throughout the day.
-Our puppies go to their forever homes pre-loved and socialized.
+This way our puppies go to their forever homes loved and with lots of socialization.

 Are your dogs health tested?